needle-mirror/com.unity.netcode/Documentation~/command-stream.md

 ### Receiving commands on the server

-`ICommandData` is automatically received by the `NetworkStreamReceiveSystem` on the server and added to the `IncomingCommandDataStreamBuffer` buffer.
-The `CommandReceiveSystem` is then responsible for dispatching the command data to the target entity (that the command belongs to).
+The [`NetworkStreamReceiveSystem`](https://docs.unity3d.com/Packages/com.unity.netcode@latest?subfolder=/api/Unity.NetCode.NetworkStreamReceiveSystem.html) automatically receives `ICommandData` on the server and adds it to the [`IncomingCommandDataStreamBuffer`](https://docs.unity3d.com/Packages/com.unity.netcode@latest?subfolder=/api/Unity.NetCode.IncomingCommandDataStreamBuffer.html) buffer.
+The `CommandReceiveSystem` then dispatches the command data to the entity that the command belongs to.

 > [!NOTE]
 > The server should only receive commands from the clients.
 It should never overwrite or change the input received by the client.